Beebeeoii/hmm/README.md

 This project seeks to investigate more on Part-of-Speech (POS) tagging using Hidden Markov Model (HMM) with data taken from a subreddit.

+For more information on POS tagging using HMM and Viterbi, do look at [Speech and Language Processing.
+Daniel Jurafsky & James H. Martin](https://web.stanford.edu/~jurafsky/slp3/A.pdf) for more details.

 ## Getting Started

 All the source code can be found in `src/`.